thekalinga/books-raw/repo/balagopal-land-unrest-in-ap-i-ceiling-surpluses-and-public-lands/01-article.md

 have got possession of.
-Such occupation certainly inspires the poor, but whether it will have any more lasting consequence than making for good TV visuals -- the sea of red flags, especially -- needs to be seen.
+Such occupation certainly inspires the poor, but whether it will have any more lasting consequence than making for good TV visuals --- the sea of red flags, especially --- needs to be seen.
 Except at Mudigonda, the police have been exhibiting a tolerance which is very democratic but is uncharacteristic of the AP Police.
-The special position of the CPI(M), especially, which has enough votes to make a difference in a close contest in a few districts and has made it known that in the matter of electoral alliances
+The special position of the _CPI(M)_, especially, which has enough votes to make a difference in a close contest in a few districts and has made it known that in the matter of electoral alliances